-To further demonstrate the advantages of our method, we evaluate it on an unpaired image-to-image translation task.
-Following the experimental setup of \citep{Korotin2024}, we employ the ALAE autoencoder \citep{Pidhorskyi2020} and focus on the Adult-to-Child translation task using the full $1024 \times 1024$ FFHQ dataset \citep{Karras2019}.
+To further illustrate the importance of the reference process for data generation, we consider a task of unpaired image-to-image translation.
+Following the experimental setup of \cite{Korotin2024}, we employ the ALAE autoencoder \citep{Pidhorskyi2020} and focus on the Adult-to-Child translation task using the full $1024 \times 1024$ FFHQ dataset \citep{Karras2019}.

 Below, we present comparative translation results for selected samples in Figure \ref{fig:all_faces}.
 While the baseline LightSB successfully performs the translation, it sometimes fails to preserve key attributes of the source distribution such as skin tone, eye color, and facial structure leading to noticeable deviations.
-In contrast, our model achieves more accurate translations while better retaining the distinctive features of the original distribution.
+In contrast, LightSB-OU achieves more accurate translations while better retaining the distinctive features of the original distribution.
 We emphasize that these examples are not intended to suggest universal superiority but rather to showcase specific strengths of our method in certain cases (the hyperparameter values are specified in Appendix \ref{sec:hyperparams}).